mrossini-ethz/parseq/README.md

 (defrule html-span () <span>")
 ```
 share the same pattern.
-In parseq, this can be generalized with
+In parseq, this can be generalised with
 ```
 (defrule html-tag (name) (and "<" name ">")
 ```